Orthodox Christian Churches in Europe

 Against this background, the paths of Orthodox Christian settlement have not been marked by cultural tensions and issues, differently from those that shaped the rooting of other religious minorities into Western, Central and Northern Europe.
 Broadly speaking, the Orthodox customs and beliefs are not significantly different from those of the host countries’ populations.
 From the cultural perspective, Orthodox diasporas therefore appear as an Eastern Christian minority settled within countries socially marked by a Western Christian majority.

 Lastly, persisting in European countries with an Orthodox majority are some issues regarding the transposition of certain EU norms and procedures.
 Although through different approaches and stances, over the last two decades Orthodox Churches in South-Eastern Europe have led a general resistance to some EU reforms and measures.
 Specifically, they have mobilized against some national adaptations that would have reshaped their historically close church-state relations, and challenged their conservative teachings on ethical (abortion and euthanasia), sexual (LGBT rights) and family (gender and children rights) issues.
+In that respect, Orthodox Churches' mobilizations have also broadly concerned the enhancement of religious pluralism and the strengthening of some religious minorities' rights.

 On the other hand, at the same time Orthodox Churches have gradually elaborated a more constructive presence in the EU institutions, inaugurating ecclesial representations in Brussels and establishing a Committee of the Representatives of the Orthodox Churches in European Union (CROCEU).
 Thus, they have become actual religious actors within the EU milieu, also founding and organizing metropolises, exarchates and dioceses in all European countries where Orthodox Churches are established.